 7. Choosing the right time unit

 The time unit corresponds to the candle duration.
-The most adapted time units to the long-term investment are weekly and monthly.
-These time units allow for highlighting the trend of an asset.
+The most adapted time units for long-term investments are weekly and monthly.
+These time units enable the highlighting of an asset’s trend.
 You can set an entry point from a daily timeframe for long-term investment.
-But, if you go under a daily time unit, you will risk confusing the market noise with buying signal.
-The more you watch the market in a little time unit, the more the market movements are noised.
-The good way consists of identifying the trend from a monthly timeframe and setting the entry points from a daily or weekly timeframe.
+However, if you operate under a daily time unit, you risk confusing market noise with the buying signal.
+The more you watch the market in a short time, the more the market movements are noised.
+The effective approach involves identifying the trend from a monthly timeframe and setting entry points based on a daily or weekly timeframe.

-These two following charts show a noised price timeframe (5-minutes) and a timeframe allowing the trend reading (monthly):
+The following two charts show a noisy price timeframe (5-minute) and a timeframe allowing the trend reading (monthly):

 Five-minute Dow Jones price: